k1tj0ng/CLab-Tue-Group4/README.md

 ## Exercise 1 - Digital I/O

 ### Summary
 This exercises involves the usage of General-Purpose Input/Output (GPIO) pins to turn off and on LEDs through user-input via a button-press.
 This is done through using interrupts.
 All functions for initialisation, controlling LED state and restricting the duration of delay, are contained in "**digital_io.c**", "**gpioe_config.c**", "**handler.c**", "**interrupts.c**", and "**timer.c**", and the functions are declared in their respective header files.
 All functions are called in the main function to maintain modularity.
+This exercise is based of the project **W05-C-interrupt**.

 ### Usage
 To use this module: